-Lane-Splitting in LA: Don’t Let Them Tell You a Crash Is Your Fault
+Lane-Splitting: Don’t Let Them Tell You a Crash Is Your Fault

 Lane-splitting in California is legal.
 That’s right – California is the only state in the U.S. that has officially recognized and encouraged the practice of motorcyclists passing between two lanes of traffic.

 Many drivers are unaware of this fact and wrongly accuse motorcyclists of reckless or illegal driving when they hit someone who was legally lane-splitting.
 If you were involved in a crash while lane-splitting on your motorcycle, you are probably NOT at fault – no matter what they tell you!

 A motorcycle accident is perilous for the rider, who is thrown onto the roadway and often suffers severe injuries, or is hit by other vehicles moving in the adjoining lane.
 The injuries can be life-threatening, and leaving the rider unable to work and earn a living, while undergoing months of medical treatment and rehabilitation.
 The responsible driver must be held accountable.
 If you were hit by another vehicle while lane-splitting, you need a top Los Angeles motorcycle accident attorney to dig deep and get the facts.

 While lane-splitting is entirely legal, there are several points of safe-practice that you should follow, both for your own safety and to prevent any liability.
 The California Highway Patrol published a list of tips, which include:

 - Consider the total environment when you are lane-splitting – including the width of lanes, the size of surrounding vehicles, as well as current roadway, weather, and lighting conditions.

 - It is typically safer to split between the far left lanes than between the other lanes of traffic.

 - Avoid lane-splitting next to large vehicles (big rigs, buses, motorhomes, etc.).

 - Riding on the shoulder is illegal; it is not considered lane-splitting.